Aggregate-Intellect/maven-course/assignments/week_02/README.md

 ### 8. OPTIONAL: Integrate UI using LangGraph Studio

-- Currently, LangGraph Studio only supports macOS.
-To use LangGraph Studio with other OS you'll have to use VirtualBOx with MacOS.
-To install LangGraph Studio on MacOS follow these steps:
+Currently, LangGraph Studio only supports macOS.
+To use LangGraph Studio with other OS, you'll have to use VirtualBox with macOS.
+To install LangGraph Studio on macOS, follow these steps:

 - Download the latest `.dmg` file of LangGraph Studio by clicking [here](https://langgraph-studio.vercel.app/api/mac/latest).
 - LangGraph Studio requires docker-compose version 2.22.0+ or higher.
 Please ensure you have [Docker Desktop](https://docs.docker.com/engine/install/) installed and running before continuing.

-If you want to visualize and debug the agent flow, now you can use LangGraph Studio:
+If you want to visualize and debug the agent flow, you can use LangGraph Studio:

 - Open the application and authenticate via LangSmith.
 - Choose the `langgraph-demo-agent` folder as the project folder in LangGraph Studio.